-Cover Page.
-This cover page contains information for quick reference only.
-It is not a summary of all the provisions of the Bonds.
-Investors must read the entire official statement to obtain information essential in making an informed investment decision.
+This cover page contains certain information for general reference only.
+It is not a summary of this issue.
+Investors should read this entire Official Statement to obtain information essential to the making of an informed investment decision.
+Dated: August 23, 2005